ZhengmzLab/zhengmzlab.github.io/mobile.md

 ## <span style="color:#008f5e; font-weight:bold;">[JOIN US](#I)</span>

 <span style="color: green;">Our laboratory warmly welcomes and invites individuals who have a passion for or are interested in the development of 3D genomics technologies to join us.
-We are eager to collaborate with three talented people who share this enthusiasm.</span>
+We are eager to collaborate with people who share this enthusiasm.</span>

 ---